kubernetes-sigs/cli-utils/README.md

 actuation of Kubernetes resource objects by wraping and enahancing `kubectl apply` with a more user friendly abstraction.

-While the name incidates a focus on CLI utilities, the project has evolved to encompass a broader scope, including CLI use and server-side use in GitOps controllers.
+While the name indicates a focus on CLI utilities, the project has evolved to encompass a broader scope, including CLI use and server-side use in GitOps controllers.